-- xii.
-Airline operators or their ground handling agent must contact the ACC in circumstances of off schedule or disrupted operations.
-Check-in Facilities will be reallocated to accommodate this where possible.
-This decision will be made by the Airport Manager and is not considered a change for invoicing purposes. - xiii.
-In allocating Check-in Facilities, scheduled RPT services will take precedence over off schedule services. - xiv.
-If an airline operator and/or their ground handling agent becomes aware that it will require an extended check-in opening after it has commenced check-in, the airline operator and/or their ground handling agent shall advise the ACC immediately by calling 9297 1624.
-Any consequential effect on planned Check-in Facility allocations will be determined in consultation between the ACC and the affected airline operator and/or its ground handling agent.
-A determination will be made by the ACC as to where the flights will be checked in.
-It is not envisaged that an airline operator and its ground handling agent will be asked to move Check-in Facilities once it has commenced although this option will always be available if deemed necessary by the ACC. - xv.
+- xiv.
+If an airline operator and/or their ground handling agent becomes aware that it will require an extended check-in opening after it has commenced check-in, the airline operator and/or their ground handling agent shall advise the IOC immediately by calling 9297 1624.
+Any consequential effect on planned Check-in Facility allocations will be determined in consultation between the IOC and the affected airline operator and/or its ground handling agent.
+A determination will be made by the IOC as to where the flights will be checked in.
+It is not envisaged that an airline operator and its ground handling agent will be asked to move Check-in Facilities once it has commenced although this option will always be available if deemed necessary by the IOC. - xv.
 Any additional minutes over the standard 150 minutes per Check-in Facility per flight will be at the premium excess rate.
 On a monthly basis and at Melbourne Airport's discretion, any additional time that Airlines operate Check-in Facilities in excess of the standard 150 minutes may be charged to the airline at the premium excess rate.

 The Airport Manager, or its relevant representative, will be the final arbiter for changes to the check-in scheduled allocations on the day of operation.
-If there are queries regarding the planned locations, please contact the Planning & Performance Manger.

-4.1.1.4 Service Desks & Exceptions Desks
+Service Desks & Exceptions Desks